 4. Keep the color tags in case you need to buy the same wig or weft colors again

 This is a super helpful habit to get into.
 Why?
-Because knowing the color of your wig can help you in a variety of ways in the future and color tags will always list the style and color of the wigs you’ve bought in the past.
+Because knowing the color of your wig can help you in a variety of ways in the future.
+And color tags will always list the style and color of the wigs you’ve bought in the past.
 If you decide you love the color, but either make a mistake or need another wig in that color, you can easily reorder a wig (or weft) in that color.
-On the flip side, if you don’t like the color you picked the first time, you can avoid purchasing the same color again without having to drag the old wig with you.
-Color tags also often help you remember where you bought your wig as well – after you get about 20 wigs stored in your closet, it makes a difference, trust me.
+On the flip side, if you don’t like the color you picked the first time, you can avoid purchasing the same color again.
+And all without having to drag the old wig with you.
+Color tags also often help you remember where you bought your wig as well.
+After you get about 20 wigs stored in your closet, it makes a difference, trust me.

 And that’s it for color tags!
 Short and sweet, but really helpful, promise!

 5. When in doubt, go longer and thicker when picking out a wig

 I would always 100% choose a longer, thicker wig over a shorter, thinner wig.
 The worst situation you can ever be in when styling a wig is not having enough hair to work with.
 Thin wigs tend to have two problems –

 They don’t cover or hide your own hair well enough as there’s just not enough ‘hair’ to do so.